 - +: The “+” indicates a rating in the upper third percent of each grade range

 - -: The “-“ indicates a rating in the lower third percent of each grade range

 - Asset Quality

 On the website, consumers are able to view any changes that are made to a rating, including any upgrades or down-grades, and why the rating changes were made.

 The Bottom Line

 Weiss ratings are a simple way for people who are in the market for insurance to compare and assess different companies.
 The rating system is reliable, comprehensive, and easy to understand for consumers looking to find the right company for their insurance needs.
 Its service is comparable to other insurance rating organizations such as A.M.
-Best, Fitch Ratings and Standard and Poor’s.
+Best, Fitch Ratings, and Standard and Poor’s.
 You can see what kind of financial standing your insurance company has and how it is expected to perform.
-To get access to Weiss ratings tools, you must sign up for a free account.
+To get access to Weiss rating tools, you must sign up for a free account.